 Disclaimer: This blog is for informational purposes only and is not meant to be a replacement for therapy or treatment.

-Some professionals in the field feel that internet addiction or gaming addiction is a fad and not a real phenomenon.
+Some professionals in the field feel that internet game addiction is a fad and not a real phenomenon.
 Having worked with adolescents and young adults, I have seen my share of internet use issues.
-Some were just issues and were easily remedied, others were fitting the addictive pattern of behavior.
-If this was a diagnosable condition, many professionals working with this population would be using it as a primary or secondary diagnosis.
+Some were just issues and were easily remedied, others were fitting an addictive pattern of behavior.
+If this was a condition with a diagnosis, professionals working with this population would be using it as a primary or secondary diagnosis.

 Disclaimer: This blog is for informational purposes only and is not meant as a replacement for treatment or therapy.